 Grow your list by promoting your campaign to like-minded people through our campaign network.
-You only pay for new supporters at a low flat rate per acquisition.
+You only pay for new supporters at the lowest bid per acquisition.

 Embed + Sync

-Embed your actions directly within Facebook or add Facebook comments to your Do Gooder site to crank up the conversation while increasing the social reach of your campaign.
+Embed your actions directly within Facebook, add Facebook comments to your microsite, flexible sharing options including Twitter, Email and Facebook to amplify the reach of your campaign.

 Do Gooder is more than just campaign actions — you can create a whole website around the issue you care about.
 Add pages with images, video and other content to engage your audience.